-- To record mileage for each trip so you can show much of your travel is for business (as opposed to personal) purposes
+- To record mileage for each trip so you can show how much of your travel is for business (as opposed to personal) purposes

 - To keep records on the exact amounts of expenses.

-Expenses for preparing documents
+Expenses for Preparing Documents

-If your business needs a loan and you use the services of a consultant, attorney, or accountant to prepare a business plan or financial data, you can deduct these expenses, even if you don't get the loan.
+If your business needs a loan and you use the services of a consultant, attorney, or accountant to prepare a business plan or financial data, you can deduct these expenses as professional fees, even if you don't get the loan.